sagemath/trac_to_gh/Issue 6970.md

 # Issue 6970: port R spkg to os x 10.6

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6970

 Original creator: was